Bano Qudsia was a Pakistani novel and play writer. She also refers to the name of Bano Aapa. She got famous for his superhit novel Raja Gidh.

 Bano Qudsia wrote several novels, TV plays, and short stories.
 Her Novel Raja Gidh (King Buzzard) added to the new Urdu classic.
 She wrote in Urdu and Punjabi language.

-Her drama Aadhi Baat is considered classic play.
+Her drama Aadhi Baat is considered a classic play.
 This drama is about the life of a retired headmaster and his life problems.
-Bano’s latest novel Hasil Ghat published in 2005.
+Bano’s latest novel Hasil Ghat was published in 2005.

-Raja Gidh Novel describes the love story of a girl Seemi.
-She loves her class fellow Aftab while studying university.
+Raja Gidh Novel describes the love story of a girl named Seemi.
+She loves her class and fellow Aftab while studying at university.

-Book Raja Gidh contains love, emotions, and ethics that captures the attention of the reader from the first chapter to last.
+Book Raja Gidh contains love, emotions, and ethics that capture the reader’s attention from the first chapter to the last.
 It is the classic novel of modern Urdu.

 Aik Din is another excellent social and romantic novel.
-The story predicts the real picture of our society.
+The story predicts an accurate picture of our society.

-This novel published in 2005.
-Haasil Ghaat narrated the views of a Pakistani Humayun Farid who visited his emigrant daughter.
+This novel was published in 2005.
+Haasil Ghaat narrated the views of a Pakistani Humayun Farid, who visited his emigrant daughter.